Undergraduate Teaching Assistant Handbook

 TAs should check email regularly (minimally once every business day) and respond to faculty, other TA, department staff, or student inquiries in a timely fashion (usually within one business day, but sooner if the situation warrants it.)

 All TAs must have their current mailing address and home phone number on file.
 Please make sure your contact information is up to date.

 On occasion, we get complaints from instructors that they have not been able to contact TAs.
 Please respond to all e-mail, phone messages, etc. from instructors and department staff in a timely manner.

 The Department provides copying for homework assignments, laboratory assignments and examinations.
 If the course teacher asks you to copy such material, please see the receptionist in the CS&E main office (Keller 4-196).
 Please note that large copying job will take considerable time and so should be done in advance of when the copies are needed.
 Also note the office is open 8:00am to 4:30pm Monday through Friday, but not on weekends, early on weekday mornings, or in the evening or night.

-Because class mailboxes are too small, assignments cannot be accepted in the Computer Science main office.
+For security and other reasons, assignments cannot be accepted in the Computer Science main office.
 Students should turn in assignments during class or office hours.

 University Policy mandates that assignments and examinations should be handed back in class or office hours rather than placed in the hall for students to pick up.

 After finals, TAs should not leave town until all of their grading for the class is finished.
 Please check with the instructor of your class before making any travel arrangements.
 If you think you might leave before all the grading is completed, you can check with the course instructor to see if it is possible for other TAs to complete the grading.
 TAs need to be available to work and grade for at least three days after the class final unless told otherwise by the instructor.